HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

 ## [... truncated for brevity]
 ```
   creating a default variable for the credentials_file and a new method for checking
-the validity of the credentials file
+the validity of the credentials file.

 ```python
 from os import path